jay-kumogata/RetroGames/octo/ohinasama/README.md

 ## Introduction

-"Hinamatsuri", also called Doll's Day or Girl's Day, is a religious festival in Japan and celebrated on 3 March of each year.
-At "Hinamatsuri" festival, "Ohinasama" (honored dolls and honored palace officials) are displayed to celebrate the growth of girls.
+It is a demo to celebrate "Hinamatsuri" by decorating "Ohinasama".

 ## How to Play

 You can play [in your browser](https://johnearnest.github.io/Octo/index.html?key=k3SV71pE).

+## Remarks

+"Hinamatsuri", also called Doll's Day or Girl's Day, is a religious festival in Japan and celebrated on 3 March of each year.
+At "Hinamatsuri" festival, "Ohinasama", honored dolls and honored palace officials, are decorated to celebrate the growth of girls.

 ## Revisions